Master of Education in Educational Leadership – Three Specialized Concentrations

 Explore ways to promote diversity, equity, and inclusion in schools, literacy programs, and college/university settings.
 Develop strategies to strengthen relationships between educators, families, and communities to create more inclusive learning environments.

-To give you firsthand experience with administrative responsibilities, you will also complete one 200-hour internship in an educational setting.
+To give you firsthand experience with administrative responsibilities, you will also complete an internship in an educational setting.
+Internship hours will vary.
+Please speak with your advisor for additional information.
 If you already work in education, you may be able to complete your internship at your current place of employment.

 87% of online SEHS students say they are applying what they have learned in the program to their day-to-day work.1